mbrbic/L0-motivated-LRSSC/README.md

 ## Overview

-In this repository we provide MATLAB implementations of GMC-LRSSC and L0-LRSSC proposed in [L0-Motivated Low-Rank Sparse Subspace Clustering](https://ieeexplore.ieee.org/document/8573150).
+In this repository MATLAB implementations of GMC-LRSSC and L0-LRSSC proposed in [L0-Motivated Low-Rank Sparse Subspace Clustering](https://ieeexplore.ieee.org/document/8573150) is provided.
 GMC-LRSSC solves subspace clustering problem by using regularization based on multivariate generalization of the minimax-concave (GMC) penalty function.
 L0-LRSSC solves the Schatten-0 and L0 quasi-norm regularized objective.
 To run proposed algorithms, we provide some example scripts and data.

 ## Datasets